Life Cycle Assessment

 The standards for producing LCA are the ISO 14040 (which covered principles and frameworks) and ISO 14044 (which covered requirements and guidelines).
 In order for an LCA to be verified, the results are reviewed by a neutral third party.
 This way, the results can be compared to other studies and can be relied to show an accurate picture of environmental impact.
 It is these standards, the ISO 14040 and ISO 14044 that ensure this kind of compliance.
 Since the standards make the LCA results so reliable, businesses confidently factor in the information for setting energy efficiency or emission reduction targets.

-Usefulness of LCA
+Usefulness of Life Cycle Assessment

 Consumers and governments are demanding higher attention to resource efficiency and social responsibility.
 Therefore, it can be very advantageous for businesses to measure and market the environmental impacts of their products and services.